If you received a margin call notification, one of the following call types below may apply to your account.

 A maintenance call will occur in an account when the value of positions purchased on margin falls to less than 30 percent of the total equity value of the account.
-In some cases, an account may be holding a "concentrated" or "leveraged position"* APEX Clearing may require higher deposit amounts to maintain certain concentrated or leveraged positions.
+In some cases, an account may be holding a "concentrated" or "leveraged position"* RQD Clearing may require higher deposit amounts to maintain certain concentrated or leveraged positions.

 To meet a Maintenance Call issued by the clearing firm, the account holder must either deposit more money into the account or sell off some of the securities held in the account.

 ***** All other call types listed below (Good Faith Call, Day Trade Call, and Equity Maintenance Calls), cannot liquidate securities to meet calls.